alexarchambault/windows-ansi/README.md

 ## License

-All files in this repository except `NativeImageFeature.java` can be used either under the Apache 2.0 license, or the GNU GPL version 2 license, at your convenience.
+All files in this repository, except `NativeImageFeature.java`, can be used either under the Apache 2.0 license, or the GNU GPL version 2 license, at your convenience.

 The `NativeImageFeature.java` file, originally based on a GNU GPL version 2 only file, is licensed only